 Personally, I set Siteground as a benchmark when it comes to customer support.
 Rocket.net technical support is close to Sitegorund if not better.

 Rocket.net offers four Managed WordPress Hosting plans.
 Although the basic offering is the same among all the plans but the only difference is the number of websites you can host, the number of visits, the SSD space, and the bandwidth.

-Cloudflare Enterprise CDN, Sectigo Premium SSL Certificate and Advanced WAF is free across all plans
+Cloudflare Enterprise CDN, Sectigo Premium SSL Certificate, and Advanced WAF are free across all plans

 The starter Plan allows one instance of WordPress installation.
 Comes with 10 Gigs of SSD space.
 This plan is good for 25K traffics per month and the bandwidth is limited to 50 Gigs per month.

 You may feel that 10 GB of space is only good for a personal site or small blog.
-But just for your information that even a very reputed blog with 200-300 articles hardly consume 2-3 GB of space.
-So 10 GB of space should be more than enough for a regular size blog.
+But just for your information that even a very reputed blog with 200-300 articles hardly consumes 2-3 GB of space.
+So 10 GB of space should be more than enough for a regular-size blog.

 I personally believe that $1 is worth spending to try rocket.net hosting.
 If you are not satisfied, you can always terminate the plan.
-They have 30 days money-back guarantee also.
+They have a 30-day money-back guarantee also.